Ronnakorn-Plug/PythonBootcamp2021/README.md

    : RPA = autoimagepost

-           readexcel - from data excel to web by bot
+   : RPA = readexcel - from data excel to web by bot